ThePJB/autotile/README.md

 Take another look at the sprite sheet and it will (hopefully) make sense.

 In summary, drawing the appropriate tile means:
-    1. Represent the vertices as a 4 bit number /i/
+    1. Represent the vertices as a 4 bit number *i*
-    2. Draw /i/th tile from the sprite sheet
+    2. Draw *i*th tile from the sprite sheet

 Most of the work is simply done by ordering the sprites a certain way.